andrewtdiz/Weave/CONTRIBUTING.md

 	occurs with bugs whose fixes would be breaking changes.
 	- Once a solution has been identified and approved. it will be labelled as **'status: approved'**.
-Approved bugs will be fixed in a future version of Fusion, and will be closed once the fix ships.
+Approved bugs will be fixed in a future version of Fission, and will be closed once the fix ships.
 - Be patient - all project maintainers are voluteers, so it will likely take some time to respond.
 	- Don't bump or chase up your issue - commenting 'Any updates on this?' does